divanvisagie/NARF/README.md

 NARF
 ====

-Narf is a basic framework for creating a JSON API with node , it currently supports both GET and POST as well as web sockets.
+Narf is a basic framework for creating a JSON API with node , it supports both HTTP ( With a selection of verbs ) as well as web sockets.

-The idea with NARF is that all you have to do for GET, POST and Socket is put the functions you want exposed in a particular object and everything else will be handled for you.
-For GET and POST data is returned to the client by either a return statement (not recommended) or by use of the ret( [object data] ) function.
+The idea with NARF is that all you have to do for HTTP and Socket is put the functions you want exposed in a particular object and everything else will be handled for you.
+For HTTP, data is returned to the client either by use of a callback function , which will automatically convert the data to a JSON format ,ie: 'callback( [object data] )` or by piping data directly back into the response object.

+Supported HTTP verbs ( as of 0.2.1 ):

+* GET

+* HEAD

+* PUT

+* POST

+* DELETE

 ## Usage